blackbluegl/calendar-component/README.md

 Moved to BETA stage and testing for stable release.
 After that, a new feature-branch will be opened.
 (see issues -> tag:enhancements)

+### Version 1.0-BETA2
+- Fixed:    forward and backward day calculation
+- Enhanced: BasicDateClickHandler has a new property to exclude month from cycle

 ### Version 1.0-BETA1
 - JS-Errors fixed on moving items
 - Naming of events changed to items